 A Guide Looks Back at His Favorite Hiking Tour Experiences

-For the past few months, Asheville Hiking Tours and its guides have been forced to take a “sabbatical” due to the shutdown caused by the Covid virus.
-The breather that stemmed from this extraordinary series of events has provided me with the opportunity to review the hundreds of tours I have led for AHT.
+During much of year 2020, Asheville Hiking Tours and its guides were forced to take a “sabbatical” due to the shutdown caused by the Covid virus.
+The breather that stemmed from this extraordinary series of events provided me with the opportunity to review the hundreds of tours I have led for AHT.
 Just a few of my favorite moments are listed below:

 - Watching a black bear cub waddle across the Blue Ridge Parkway and disappear into a wall of green.